 In 1820, Lieutenant-Colonet Elias Walker Durnford of the Royal Engineers took charge of the construction of The Citadelle of Quebec, which completed the city's defensive works begun during the French regime.
 Set on the heights of Cap-Aux-Diamants, The Citadelle dominated the town, harbour and the surrounding countryside.
 The ramparts were completed in 1831, and the major buildings within the walls about 1850.
 The walls also contain Frontenac's 1693 redoubt and a 1750 powder magazine.
 Since 1872, The Citadelle has been an official residence of the Governor General of Canada, who spends the summer months of each year here.
 The residence is comprised of 153 rooms covering approximately 48,000 square feet.

-Gorffwysfa - 24 Sussex DriveThis house was built in 1866 by mill owner and Member of Parliament, Joseph Merrill Currier, as a wedding gift to his bride Hannah.
+Gorffwysfa - 24 Sussex Drive, OttawaThis house was built in 1866 by mill owner and Member of Parliament, Joseph Merrill Currier, as a wedding gift to his bride Hannah.
 He called the home, "Gorffwysfa," a Welsh word meaning place of peace.

 The home became the official residence for the Prime Minister in 1951.
+Part of the house is reserved for the use of the family.
+The other part is where the prime minister welcomes official guests for public functions.
+These rooms are decorated and furnished in keeping with their important public function.
 The first Prime Minister to live there was The Right Honourable Louis St. Laurent.
 Since his time, all Prime Ministers have lived at 24 Sussex Drive during their time in office.
-The property is 3.98 acres in size and is assessed at approximately $7,400,000.
+The property is 3.98 acres in size was is assessed at approximately $7,400,000 in 2008.
 The one main building has 34 rooms covering approximately 12,000 square feet, and there are four outbuildings.

-Harrington LakeThis country property is situated in Gatineau Park and was originally acquired as part of the federal government’s efforts to protect the forested natural areas around the Capital.
+Harrington Lake/Lac Mousseau - 950 Chemin du Lac Meech, ChelseaThis country property is situated in Gatineau Park and was originally acquired as part of the federal government’s efforts to protect the forested natural areas around the Capital.